langchain-ai/open-canvas/README.md

 2. **Built in memory**: Open Canvas ships out of the box with a [reflection agent](https://langchain-ai.github.io/langgraphjs/tutorials/reflection/reflection/) which stores style rules and user insights in a [shared memory store](https://langchain-ai.github.io/langgraphjs/concepts/memory/).
 This allows Open Canvas to remember facts about you across sessions.
 3. **Start from existing documents**: Open Canvas allows users to start with a blank text, or code editor in the language of their choice, allowing you to start the session with your existing content, instead of being forced to start with a chat interaction.
 We believe this is an ideal UX because many times you will already have some content to start with, and want to iterate on-top of it.

+## Features
+- **Artifact versioning**: Like in Google Docs, you can go back in time and see previous versions of your artifact.
+- **Custom quick actions**: Users can define their own quick actions which will persist across sessions.
+These are prompts that can be applied to artifacts.
+- **Live markdown renderer**: Markdown text is rendered live and is editable at the same time.

 ## How to use

 You can use our deployed version for free by visiting [opencanvas.langchain.com](https://opencanvas.langchain.com/)